 Polycyclic Aromatic Hydrocarbons (PAH)

-The following species are measured in the Polycyclic Aromatic Hydrocarbon Network:
+The following species are currently measured in the Polycyclic Aromatic Hydrocarbon Network:

 How is the network run?

-Prior to 2007 the network used Andersen GPS-1 pesticide samplers to sample PAHs in ambient air.
-The network sampler was changed to a Digitel DHA-80 high volume PM10 aerosol sampler (operating with 1 day sampling period) in order to comply with the requirements of the 4th Air Quality Daughter Directive.
+Between 1991 and 2007 the network used Andersen GPS-1 pesticide samplers with omi-directional heads to sample PAH in ambient air.
+The network sampler was changed to a Digitel DHA-80 high volume PM10 aerosol sampler (operating with 1 day sampling period) in order to comply with the requirements of the Fourth Air Quality Daughter Directive.

 View data for sites in this network